-When it comes to my kitchen repertoire, there are very few dishes that I actually keep in rotation.
+When it comes to my kitchen repertoire, there are very few dishes that I keep in rotation.
 I have my go-to salad recipe, my afternoon snack (that is 10 times better than avocado toast), and a green smoothie that fuels most of my mornings.
-Everything else I eat is either some kind of experiment or a hodgepodge of ingredients that I have on hand and can turn into a bowl or is a result of what I’m craving that day.
+Everything else I eat is either some kind of experiment or a hodgepodge of ingredients that I can turn into a bowl or is a result of what I’m craving that day.
 So, when I find a recipe that I make not only multiple times over the course of a year, but multiple times within a month, you know it’s got to be a good one.
-Enter my five-ingredient pesto parmesan potatoes.
+Well, that’s exactly the case for my five-ingredient pesto parmesan potatoes.

-We are, of course, deep into potato season, and I couldn’t be happier about that.
-It’s all about the fluffy mashed potatoes and caramelized sweet potatoes, but I’m here to talk about roasted potatoes.
-On their own, a roasted potato is pretty good.
+We are, of course, deep into potato season, and I couldn’t be happier.
+It’s all about the fluffy mashed potatoes and caramelized sweet potatoes.
+But today, I’m here to talk about roasted potatoes.
+On their own, roasted potatoes are pretty good.
 The crispy golden brown texture and buttery insides are hard to beat, but when I think about potatoes, it’s all about using them as a blank canvas.
 By using a handful of ingredients that are packed with flavor, these potatoes go from really good, to really freaking great.

 Speaking of, let’s chat pesto.
 I used store-bought.
 Yup, all about a shortcut here.
 Plus, there are a lot of great pesto varieties out there nowadays that are just as good as homemade.
 If you make a great homemade version, more power to you, but for the sake of ease here, there’s no judgment in using what’s in the jar.

-Whether you serve these up as a side to a Sunday roast, or on your Thanksgiving table, I guarantee these will be on repeat in your kitchen, too.
+Whether you serve these beside a Sunday roast or on your Thanksgiving table, I guarantee these will be on repeat in your kitchen, too.

 - 2 - 3 pounds of potatoes of choice (yukon, fingerling, baby potatoes, etc.)